alubchuk/node-config-enametoolong-demo/README.md

 ```bash
 Error code is: ENAMETOOLONG.
 Error message is: ENAMETOOLONG: name too long
 ```
-5. By default the lenght of the filenames is configured in such a way that it fails for filenames that has 1024 bytes long (OS X default PATH_MAX value).
+5. By default the length of the filenames is configured in such a way that it fails for filenames that has 1024 bytes long (OS X default PATH_MAX value).
 Rename `ab.json` file to `b.json` and run script again.
 Make sure you don't see that error any more.

 6. Values of PATH_MAX and NAME_MAX are printed out for debug purposes using python `os` module (python 2 should be installed on your system).